Spnetic-5/Obstacle-Avoidance-Using-Ros-Gazebo/README.md

 ## Getting Started

-1. Clone this repository.
-2. Run `catkin_make` for `catkin_ws.
-3. Launch your terminal and run the command `roslaunch my_worlds <world_name>.launch`.
+1. Launch your terminal and run the command `roslaunch my_worlds <world_name>.launch`.
    This will launch the gazebo enviroment.
-4. In another terminal, run the command `roslaunch my_robot_urdf robot.launch`.
+2. In another terminal, run the command `roslaunch my_robot_urdf robot.launch`.
 This will load the dd robot in the gazebo environment at origin.
-5. In another terminal run `rosrun motion_plan OA.py`.
+3. In another terminal run `rosrun motion_plan OA.py`.
 This will start the robot and obstacle avoidance algorithm.